Portuguese bonds rebound as Lisbon passes ratings test

 Elsewhere, yields on two-year German bonds -- the top-rated

-debt in the euro zone -- touched a record low of -0.383 percent
+debt in the euro zone -- hit a record low of -0.38 percent

 Islamic State has claimed responsibility for Friday's